 For the quality of drinking water supply, requirements of the Safe Drinking Water Act (SDWA) apply to public water supply systems, whether government-owned or privately owned.
 Under this law, EPA regulates the quality of drinking water provided by community water supply systems, which are defined as those having at least 15 service connections.
-Community water supply systems serve approximately 282 million persons; 20 million persons also get their drinking water from non-community systems (such as wells that serve individual homes, schools, or factories), which are not subject to the act.
+Community water supply systems serve approximately 300 million persons; 19 million persons also get their drinking water from non-community systems (such as wells that serve individual homes, schools, factories, or campgrounds), which are not subject to the act.

-Regulated water systems provide drinking water to 90% of Americans.
-The vast majority of systems are small and privately owned, although most people are customers of large, publicly owned systems.
-The smallest water systems (serving fewer than 3,300 persons, many serving small clusters of homes) account for 85% of all systems and a similar percentage of systems in significant noncompliance with drinking water regulations.
+Regulated water systems provide drinking water to 97% of Americans.
+The vast majority of systems are small and privately owned, although most people (70% of those served by community water systems) are customers of large, publicly owned systems.
+The smallest water systems (serving fewer than 3,300 persons, many serving small clusters of homes) account for 77% of all systems and a similarly high percentage of systems in significant noncompliance with drinking water regulations.
 Most very small systems have no credit history and have never raised capital in financial markets.
 Small to medium systems (serving 3,301 to 50,000 persons) are institutionally more capable than smaller systems, yet they also face financing challenges.
 The smallest of these have limited access to financial markets and creditworthiness more sensitive to local economic conditions than larger systems.

 Community water supply systems currently are subject to a number of drinking water regulations issued by EPA under the SDWA.
 Federal regulations limiting levels of contaminants in treated water are implemented by local water suppliers.
 These require, for example, system monitoring, treatment to remove certain contaminants, and reporting.
-New regulations are being developed that are likely to impose additional compliance burdens on these systems within the next few years, and costs of meeting these requirements are a growing concern to water suppliers and policymakers.
+New regulations are being developed that are likely to impose additional compliance burdens on these systems within the next few years, and costs of meeting these requirements are a growing concern to water suppliers and policy makers.